Shreenathkarthik/Stock-Market-Price-Forecasting/README.md

 -> Chatbot for helping users.

 # Contributed By
-1. Silesh A K
+1. Shreenath
-2. Gokul Raj S N
-3. Lingeshwaran R
+2. Arun Karthik